Off to college and losing touch with friends

 Dear Losing touch,

-Even with all of these great ways to stay in touch, remember that it's natural for friendships to change over time — especially when friends move away for college.
-You might notice, as time goes on, that you mostly keep in touch with a few close buddies from home.
-These are your special friendships, the ones that have withstood the test of time and distance.
-Keeping up with your best friends and making new friends can be a tough balancing act, but also an opportunity for growth.
-Enjoy your friends, wherever they are!Alice!
+Even with all of these great ways to stay in touch, it’s good to remember that it's natural for friendships to change over time — especially when friends move away for college.
+You might notice, as time goes on that you mostly keep in touch with a just few close buddies from home.
+These might be the exceptional friendships, the ones that withstand the test of time and distance.
+Keeping up with your best pals from home and making new friends might be a tough balancing act, but also an opportunity for growth.
+People may grow apart over time naturally, for many reasons, as they go through different seasons of their lives.
+It doesn't diminish the connection they had, but it may not be the same as circumstances and people change.
+Enjoy your friends, wherever they’re to be found!

 Can’t find information on the site about your health concern or issue?